-‘Dancing with the Stars’ Spoilers Hit The High Kicks When Week 6 Of Season 28 Bows
+‘Dancing with the Stars’ Spoilers Are Full Of Kicks For Week 6 Of Season 28

-Dancing with the Stars enjoyed a Disney extravaganza on October 14 after which time everyone escaped elimination during Week 5 of Season 28.
-Because of the magic that came from a day of dances representing the Mouse House, nine competing couples are still reaching for the right to own the coveted mirrorball trophy.
+Dancing with the Stars enjoyed a Disney extravaganza on October 14, after which everyone escaped elimination during Week 5 of Season 28.
+Because of the magic that came from a day of dances representing the Mouse House, nine couples are still competing for the right to own the coveted mirrorball trophy.
 These novice hoofers are getting ready for a new episode of the ABC show set to unfold on October 21.

-That means rehearsals will be ongoing throughout the week as well as this coming weekend as fresh choreography requires all the couples to focus on their next ballroom performance.
+That means rehearsals will be ongoing throughout the week as well as this coming weekend, as fresh choreography requires all the couples to focus on their next ballroom performance.
 Each pair will be challenged by their DWTS assignment for Week 6 of Season 28, hoping to dazzle the three keen judges who rule this television competition that airs on ABC.
 Those arbiters from three different nations include head judge Len Goodman from England, Bruno Tonioli from Italy, and Carrie Ann Inaba from the United States.

-So what particular style of dances was assigned to the couples for the next show?
+So what particular styles of dance were assigned to the couples for the next show?
 In other words, who will be dancing what next Monday night?
 A fresh press release delivered this news.

 Country crooner and former American Idol contestant Lauren Alaina and her pro partner, Gleb Savchenko, will take on a contemporary number, which should be fun to watch as few rules are applied to this dance category.

-Photographer-model Sailor Brinkley-Cook and her popular dancing mentor, Val Chmerkovskiy, will go all out for their jazz performance, hopefully with at least one show of their superlative jazz hands.
+Photographer-model Sailor Brinkley-Cook and her popular dancing mentor, Val Chmerkovskiy, will go all-out for their jazz performance, hopefully with at least one show of their superlative jazz hands.

 Popstar Ally Brooke and Sasha Farber, her professional partner, will keep a fast pace while performing a quickstep.

-Bachelorette, Hannah Brown, and her mentor, Alan Bersten, will groove to a samba next Monday while The Office actress Kate Flannery and her partner, Pasha Pashkov, will perform the elegant Viennese waltz.
+Bachelorette Hannah Brown, and her mentor, Alan Bersten, will groove to a samba next Monday, while The Office actress Kate Flannery and her partner, Pasha Pashkov, will perform the elegant Viennese waltz.

 During their time on the floorboards on October 21, comedian-actor Kel Mitchell and his pro partner, Witney Carson, will perform some fancy footwork to accomplish their fast-paced quickstep.